jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### syslog

   The operating system needs a convention on how all the logs are transferred and stored.
 That method was called syslog.
 Until 1980 there were various logging methods and schemes.
 The one that caught on was called syslog and was actually part of an email program, Sendmail, initially.
 Syslog permits the consolidation of logging data from different types of systems in a central repository.
 Syslog logs can also be transmitted remotely and aggregated on a central system.
-Orginally the protocol used UDP to reduce network traffic, but now mandates the protocol to use TCP and even TLS.
+Originally the protocol used UDP to reduce network traffic, but now mandates the protocol to use TCP and even TLS.
 Syslog listens on port 514 and has no authentication mechanism, deferring to the user to allow or block access via the firewall or other network access control.
 Fedora removed syslog as standard back in Fedora 20 and moved to the journalctl.
 The system logs that had been stored in: [^94]

   * ```cat /var/log/messages``` will now become ```journalctl```
   * ```tail -f /var/log/messages``` will now become ```journalctl -f```
   * ```grep foobar /var/log/messages``` will now become ```journalctl | grep foobar```

-  If you are using a version of RHEL 6, Centos 6, Ubuntu 14.04 and prior you will not find the journald commands and will find the traditional syslog service.
-Syslog can be installed along side of journald and run in the traditional sense.
-Some argue that this is a violation of the Unix priniciple of small services doing one thing (systemd is not small and does everything).
+  If you are using a version of RHEL 6, Centos 6, Ubuntu 14.04 and prior you will not find the journald commands and will find the tradditional syslog service.
+Syslog can be installed along side of journald and run in the tradditional sense.
+Some argue that this is a violation of the Unix principle of small services doing one thing (systemd is not small and does everything).
 Some even claim that the journald logging service is no different than the Windows Event Logger and the way in which Windows does logs--perhaps positioning Fedora to be in a Windows style dominance over Linux?

 ### rsyslog